dji-sdk/Onboard-SDK/sample/STM32/README.md

 + **step 3**: Pay attention to the lower right corner of simulator,UAV is flying on the movement you specify.  ![flying](/image/flyaway.png)

-If you are unfamiliar with this data transform,a convert flight data displayer is provided.The only difference from the Input flight data mode is it would no really send out data,it just display it.You can also use it as a calculator.
+If you are unfamiliar with this data transform,a convert flight data displayer is provided.
+The only difference from the Input flight data mode is it would no really send out data,it just display it.
+You can also use it as a calculator.

-It's worth noting that,once using Input flight data mode,the data you input would sequential send to the UAV.Sending a cmd start with other from 0x04 0x01 would **stop** sending data,UAV would try to stop and hover there.
+It's worth noting that,once using Input flight data mode, the data you input would sequential send to the UAV.
+Sending a cmd start with other from 0x04 0x01 would **stop** sending data, UAV would try to stop and hover there.

 ###Get Broadcastdata
 To get broadcastdata send back by the UAV,send cmd 0x08.Timestamp and battery capacity remain are printed now.Add more if you needed.